Computable analysis on the space of marked groups: The word problem subnumbering type

 \subsection{Labelled Cayley graph definition of $\Lambda_{WP}$}

 Describing a marked group by a word problem algorithm is equivalent to describing it by its labelled Cayley graph.
 And thus, as we investigate decision problems for groups described by word problem algorithms, we are also studying ``what can be deduced about a marked group, given its labeled Cayley graph''.
-Of course, the graph should be suitably encoded into a finite amount of data.
+The graph should be suitably encoded into a finite amount of data.
 We detail this now. \begin{defn} If $(G,S=(s_{1},...,s_{n}))$ is a marked group, the labelled Cayley graph associated to it is the graph whose vertexes are elements of $G$, and whose (directed) edges are defined as follows: there is an edge with label $s_{i}$ from the vertex $g_{1}\in G$ to the vertex $g_{2}\in G$ if and only if $g_{1}s_{i}=g_{2}$. \end{defn}

-We can then use the standard way to encode infinite graphs (of course, computable graphs) to define a numbering of Cayley graphs.
+We can then use the standard way to encode infinite graphs (computable graphs) to define a subnumbering of Cayley graphs.
 This again uses a standard enumeration $(\varphi_{0},\varphi_{1},\varphi_{2},...)$ of partial computable functions.

 An oriented edge-labelled graph is a quadruple $(V,E,C,c:E\rightarrow C)$, where: $V$ is a set, the set of vertices, $E$ is the set of oriented edges, i.e. a subset of $V\times V$, $C$ is a set of colors, which here we suppose finite, and $c$ is a function which defines the color of a given edge.